A splitter theorem on 3-connected matroids and graphs: Lemmas for the proofs

 \begin{lemma} Suppose that $r(M)\ge4$, $M/x$ is $3$-connected and $M$ has no $N$-deletable elements.
 If $L$ is an $N$-filament of $M/x$, then $L$ is an $N$-filament of $M$ or $L$ contains a pair of vertically $N$-contractible elements of $M$. \end{lemma}

 \begin{proof}\stepcounter{rotcount} Suppose that the result does not hold.
 By Lemma \ref{line}, $|L|=3$.
-So, $L$ is the triangle of a triweb of $M/x$.
+So, $L$ a filament of $M/x$.
 We may assume that $y_1$ and $y_2$ are not vertically contractible in $M$.
 By Proposition \ref{ando} on $C\s_3$, $y_1$ and $y_2$ are in a triangle $T$ of $M$.
 As $M/x$ is $3$-connected, hence $x\notin T$ and $T$ is a triangle of $M/x$.
-By Lemma \ref{triangle-carambole}, $T=L$.
-The result follows from Lemma \ref{triweb potencial}. \end{proof}
+By Corollary \ref{triangle-carambole}, $T=L$.
+The result follows from Lemma \ref{carambola potencial}. \end{proof}

 In some cases, it is easier to prove that an element $p$ is spanned by vertically $N$-contractible elements instead of proving that $p$ is vertically $N$-contractible itself.
 In this case, some exchanges to get a desired vertically $N$-contractible element may be applied (we will do it further, in Lemma \ref{lifter}).
 We say that an element $p\in E(M)$ is \defin{$N$-replaceable} in $M$ if $p$ is spanned by a set of vertically $N$-contractible elements of $M$.
 For $S\cont E(M)$, we say that $p$ is \defin{$(S,N)$-replaceable} if there is a set $I$ of vertically $N$-contractible elements of $M$ such that $p\in \cl_M(S\u I)-\cl_M(S)$.